Policy 5216 – Purchasing Card (LaCarte)

 - Cardholder will scan and upload into system all receipts

-- Cardholder will certify that each transaction was made within University and State Purchasing card Policies
+- Cardholder will certify that each transaction was made within University and State Travel Card Policies

 - Cardholder will assign a University account & budget object code to each transaction